isw-kudos/huddo-docs/docs/boards/connections/customizer/customizer-integrations-package.md

 ## Installation
 1. Check the rules in your HTTP proxy that direct traffic to `mw-proxy` (customizer).
 See the [relevant section from the install documentation](https://help.hcltechsw.com/connections/v65/admin/install/cp_config_customizer_setup_nginx.html#:~:text=required%20Customizer%20URLs).

     Huddo Boards features appear on every page in Connections where the Connections header appears.
 Your rules should match every URL that appears in the browser address bar.
-As mentioned in the documentation above, you may want to avoid mathching some URLs (like API requests) for better performance.
+As mentioned in the documentation above, you may want to avoid matching some URLs (like API requests) for better performance.

     This example works well.
 If you have a suggestion for improvement, please [open a GitHub issue](https://github.com/isw-kudos/huddo-docs/issues/new?labels=hcl+connections,documentation).
     ```